timplunkett/timplunkett.github.io/_posts/2017-05-02-git-bisect-run-drupal.md

 Due to sheer enthusiasm, no one noticed that the tests hadn't finished running, and a release was committed.
 When the dust settled, several people [reported a bug](https://www.drupal.org/node/2874489) in the UI.

-We had entered the day with a working release, **Panels 8.x-4.x-beta1**.
+The day began with a working release, **Panels 8.x-4.x-beta1**.
 There had only been a few commits between the beta and the stable release, and I could have tracked down the bug manually.
 Instead I reached for `git bisect`, because what's the point of knowing a tool if you never use it?!

 ## First attempt

 ```bash
 git bisect start 8.x-4.0 8.x-4.0-beta1
 ```
 After telling bisect the *bad* commit and the most recent known *good* commit, git will begin to step through each intermediate commit.
-At each step you must indicate if the current commit is good or bad, and how you do that up to you to decide.
+At each step you must determine if the current commit is good or bad.

-In this case we had a specific test that was failing, the `testLayoutSettings()` method in the `Drupal\panels\Tests\PanelsTest` class.
+In this case there was a specific test that was failing, the `testLayoutSettings()` method in the `Drupal\panels\Tests\PanelsTest` class.

 I could have run this test through the graphical runner, but instead chose to use the `run-tests.sh` script that ships with Drupal core:
 ```bash